What is the purpose of the myCSUNtablet initiative?

 CSUN continues to support multiple platforms.
 However, the Apple iPad offers a unique opportunity because of the innovative hardware and software platform it offers to both students and faculty including a mature and ever expanding suite of software app options (700K+ apps including 20K+ educational apps).
 In the arena of eTextbooks, it provides full support for a wide range of electronic publication formats which permit the integration of video, 3-D graphical representation and enhanced reader interaction with the text.

-To be able to access the interactive features in the textbooks available through iBooks Author.
-Also, over 200 new features are available in iOS 6 including a redesigned iTunes Store, App Store, and iBookstore.
+To be able to access the interactive features in the textbooks available through the iBooks Store and other new features available in iOS 7.

 To learn more, visit the Apple iOS webpage.